GoloMarcos/BTCSR2/README.md

+# Bechmarking of text collections from Solange, Ricardo and Rafael (BTCSR2)

-# BTCSR2
+# TextCollectionsLibrary
-Library to use the text collectins present in the article: Benchmarking Text Collections for Classification and Clustering Tasks
+Library to use the text collectins present in the article: Benchmarking Text Collections for Classification and Clustering Tasks.
+The article are avaliable at "http://repositorio.icmc.usp.br/bitstream/handle/RIICMC/6641/Relat%C3%B3rios%20T%C3%A9cnicas_395_2013.pdf?sequence=1"

 # To use